 Perenich, Caulfield, Avril & Noyes Personal Injury Lawyers has 66 years of experience helping injured clients like yourself recover life-changing compensation.
-We’ve recovered hundreds of millions to date.
-Contact our Clearwater law office today at (727) 796-8282 to schedule your free consultation to discuss how we can help you.
+We’ve recovered hundreds of millions to date for cases involving Clearwater commercial vehicle accidents, taxi accidents, motorcycle accidents, catastrophic injuries, and more.

 Table of Contents